You are the creative mind behind a company’s marketing campaign. You transform brands and inspire customers.

 In this part of your resume you should also refer to any certifications you have attained or are in the process of attaining.

-Use every opportunity to give yourself an edge.
+Use every opportunity to give yourself an edge and make your resume stand out.
 This is a competitive job market, and hiring managers only want the best.

 Skills to Highlight in Your Creative Marketing Resume